 The specific geographical landscape created favorable recreational conditions.

-The sea stretches along a meridian in shape of Latin letter "S" and it locates between latitude 47'17" north and longitude 36'33"east.
+The sea stretches along a meridian in the shape of the Latin letter "S" and it locates between latitude 47'17" north and longitude 36'33" east.
 The sea across the meridian stretches to nearly 1200 km, its average breadth is 310 the maximal and minimal breadth id 435 and 195 accordingly.
 As the level of the Caspian Sea changes periodically, the volume of water and its boundaries are also changeable.
 At present, the level of the sea is 26.75 meters below sea level.
 At this level the area of the sea is 392600 km2, the volume of water is 78648 km3.
 This volume makes up 44% of the total water reserves of all lakes in the world.
-Its maximum depth is 1025 meters and due to that the sea rivals the Black Sea, Baltic Sea and the Yellow Sea and it is even deeper than the Adriatic Sea, Aegean Sea, Tiren Sea and the Sulu Sea.
+Its maximum depth is 1025 meters and due to that, the sea rivals the Black Sea, Baltic Sea, and the Yellow Sea and it is even deeper than the Adriatic Sea, Aegean Sea, Tiren Sea, and the Sulu Sea.

 Caspian Azeri Sector occupies central and southern parts of the Sea.
 Caspian Sea water differs from that of the world ocean by its salinity.
 The salinity totals 5-6 ppm in the north and 12.6-13.5 ppm in the south.
 170 out of 300 mud volcanoes in Azerbaijan are located in the Caspian Azeri sector.
 The number of volcanoes is higher in the South Caspian Sea.

-The uniqueness and colours of natural conditions promoted the preservation of a number of rare flora and fauna species in the Caspian Sea up to present days.
+The uniqueness and colors of natural conditions promoted the preservation of a number of rare flora and fauna species in the Caspian Sea up to the present day.